How to repair your credit in 5 steps

 1. Check your credit score and credit reports

-Many online platforms and financial institutions offer free credit report and score services.
-Get your credit information from reputable sources to ensure accuracy and protect yourself from identity theft.
+Many online platforms and financial institutions offer options to see your credit report and score for free.
+To ensure accuracy and protect yourself from identity theft, request credit information only from reputable sources.
 Some of the available options include:

 - AnnualCreditReport.com.
-Through this website authorized by the federal government, you can request free weekly credit reports from Equifax, Experian and TransUnion.
+Through this website authorized by the federal government, you can request free weekly credit reports from the three credit bureaus: Equifax, Experian and TransUnion.

 - Credit bureaus.
 The major credit bureaus offer free and paid-for credit scores.
 Read the fine print to make sure you aren’t accidentally signing up for a subscription service you don’t need.

 - Nonprofit credit counselors.
-They may be able to provide you with a free credit report and credit score and help you understand the finer details of your reports.
+A credit counselor may be able to provide you with a free credit report and credit score and help you understand the finer details of your reports.

 - Your bank or credit card provider.
 Many lenders and credit card issuers provide free credit score tracking.
-It could be as simple as checking your monthly statement or logging into your account online.
+You may find this information on your monthly account statement or your online dashboard.

 2. Review your reports and dispute any errors